TheRedBrain/rpg-inventory/README.md

 Attributes and their values are listed on the left side of the inventory.
 This can be toggled on/off with a button.
 The client config allows extensive customization of the attribute screen.

+## Unusable Items
+Items in the "unusable_when_low_durability" item tag have the same behaviour as elytra.
+Instead of getting destroyed when losing all durability, they become unusable until they are repaired.
+Unusable items have a different translation key (default one + "_broken").
+Inventory slots that contain unusable items have an overlay of a configurable colour.
+This can be disabled in the client config.

 ## Additional settings and features
 The 2x2 crafting grid in the player inventory can be disabled.